1. POLICY STATEMENT

 2.2 This policy and any other documents referred to in it sets out the basis on which we will process any personal data we collect from data subjects, or that is provided to us by data subjects or other sources.

-2.3 The Data Protection Manager is responsible for ensuring compliance with the Acts and with this policy.
-That post is held by Hazel Byrne, ext 805 email email@example.com Any questions about the operation of this policy or any concerns that the policy has not been followed should be referred in the first instance to the Data Protection Manager.
+2.3 The Data Protection Manager is responsible for ensuring compliance with the relevant Data Protection and ePrivacy Laws and Regulations and with this policy.
+That post is held by Hazel Byrne, ext.
+805 email firstname.lastname@example.org Any questions about the operation of this policy or any concerns that the policy has not been followed should be referred in the first instance to the Data Protection Manager.

 2.4 Data Protection concerns the protection of the personal data of living individuals.
 It safeguards the privacy rights of individuals in relation to the processing of personal data, in both paper and electronic format.
 Responsibility for ensuring personal data is processed in accordance with data protection legislation lies with the data controller and/or data processor.